etais-ee/self-service-guide/index.md

 * [User workspace](#user workspace)

 ## Roles
 Users are connected to the organizations and their projects through roles.
-Users may have several roles, specific to each workspace they have been credited access to.
+Users may have several roles, specific to each workspace they have access to.
 Currently the following roles are available in the system:

 * Organization owners (owners)
 * Project managers (managers)